Ronnie Brown

 Each screen section is typically made from square,

-ton-cap, or ty-rod mesh and features a unique hook system on the sides that allow them to be retrieved from the equipment with ease while also being secure when the equipment is running.
+ton-cap, or ty-rod mesh, and features a unique hook system on the sides that allows them to be retrieved from the equipment with ease while also being secure when the equipment is running.

 To put it simply, screen machines are especially beneficial to the aggregate industry as they provide the most efficient means of testing several large-scale batches of material in one day, which a lot of operations require.